-We sourced our estimates of utility for progression-free survival and the progressed health state from Labbé et al. 229 The study reports (Table 3 Labbé et al) utility estimates by disease state, actionable genomic alteration, and whether an individual was receiving targeted therapy.
-For the progression-free survival health state we fit a beta distribution to each of the utility estimates for individuals with NSCLC and in the stable on most appropriate treatment subgroup.
-We pooled the utility estimates together and fit a beta distribution on the combined estimate.
-For the progressed health state, we conducted a similar analysis but for individuals in the 'Progressing' health state as defined by Labbé et al.
+We sourced estimates of utility for the progression-free survival and progressed health states from Labbé et al (Table 3).228 The study reported utility estimates by disease state, actionable genomic alteration, and whether a person was receiving targeted therapy.
+For the progression-free survival and stable health states, we fit a beta distribution to each utility estimate for people with NSCLC, as defined by Labbé et al.228 We pooled the utility estimates and fit a beta distribution on the combined estimate.
+For the progressed health state, we conducted a similar analysis but for people in the "progressing" health state as defined by Labbé et al.228

-Similar to Ezeife et al174 we sourced the utility estimate for best supportive care from Nafees et al (Table 3).230 We also sourced estimates of disutility associated with commonly occurring adverse events from Nafees et al (Table 3).
-Disutility estimates were combined using an additive approach, we considered applying disutility estimates using a multiplicative approach in a scenario analysis.
+As in Ezeife et al,174 we sourced the utility estimate for best supportive care from Nafees et al (Table 3).229 We also sourced estimates of disutility associated with commonly occurring adverse events from Nafees et al (Table 3).229 We combined disutility estimates using an additive approach, and we applied disutility estimates using a multiplicative approach in a scenario analysis.